unisa-acg/reference-generators-demo/cartesian_pose_controller/doc/cartesian_pose_controller_parameters.md

-## kinematics.tip
+## kinematics.base

-Specifies the end effector link of the robot description used by the kinematics plugin.
+Specifies the base link frame.
+This frame is used as the reference frame for the task space references received by the controller.
+Note that this parameter must match the root link described in the robot description, as the kinematics interface library assumes this frame as the reference for its calculations.

 * Type: `string`
+* Default Value: "world"
+* Read only: True

 *Constraints:*
  - parameter is not empty